FISTS Down Under Inc

 You need to operate with 5w or less.
 Please include a full description of your transceiver and antenna in your award application.
 Photos are great too.

-Antenna: Simple wire antenna – dipole, random wire, EFHW, vertical
+Antenna: Simple wire antenna – dipole, random wire, EFHW, vertical (no beams)

 The other station can be using any power level and any antenna.